-In 2023, the Corporation established its five-year sustainability strategy.
-In relation to its 2023 sustainability goals, Frontera achieved 108% of its goals compared to 102% in 2022 and 98% in 2021.
-The Corporation offset 50% of its scope 1 emissions through carbon credits.
-Additionally, it completed the construction of Ikotia, its first solar park located in Puerto Gaitan - Colombia; completed the preservation and protection of 5,737 accumulated hectares (2017-2023) of key connectivity corridors in Colombia, compared with 4,057 hectares in 2022.
-It contributed to the conservation of environmentally significant areas by acquiring 1,000 hectares, and collaborated with Parques Naturales de Colombia to establish the Serranía de Manacacías, the country's 61st protected area.
-It recirculated 45.29% of its operating water compared to 15% in 2022 and recycled 12.3% of its solid waste compared with 17% in 2022.
-The Corporation invested approximately \$5.5 million on education, inclusive economic development, ethnic development and quality of life initiatives, benefiting 94,875 people through 256 social projects in Colombia, Ecuador, and Guyana, and purchased US\$73.3 million worth of goods and services from local suppliers in nearby operation areas.
+In 2024, the Corporation established its five-year sustainability strategy.
+In relation to its 2024 sustainability goals, Frontera achieved 100% of its goals compared to 108% in 2023 and 102% in 2022.
+In 2023, the Corporation completed the construction of Ikotia, its first solar park located in Puerto Gaitan - Colombia; in 2024, it completed the preservation and protection of 6,506 accumulated hectares (2017-2024) of key connectivity corridors in Colombia, compared with 5,737 hectares in 2023.
+In 2023, Frontera contributed to the conservation of environmentally significant areas by acquiring 1,000 hectares, and collaborated with Parques Naturales de Colombia to establish the Serranía de Manacacías, the country's 61st protected area.
+In 2024, the Corporation recirculated 35.2% of its operating water compared to 45.29% in 2023, and recycled 43.4% of its solid waste compared with 12.3% in 2023.
+In 2023, the Corporation invested approximately \$5.5 million on education, inclusive economic development, ethnic development and quality of life initiatives, benefiting 94,875 people through 256 social projects in Colombia, Ecuador, and Guyana, and purchased US\$73.3 million worth of goods and services from local suppliers in nearby operation areas.
+In 2024, the Corporation implemented projects to support communities in the development of economic activities that enabled their own economic and sustainable development.
+Frontera joined efforts with peers and other entities for the implementation of projects that close the gaps in malnutrition among indigenous communities in the municipality of Puerto Gaitán in the Department of Meta in Colombia.
+Through its social investment lines, Frontera invested approximately \$4.1 million, benefiting 66,303 people close to the operations in Colombia and Ecuador.